Spin-averaged $B_c$ Spectrum in a Cornell-type Potential Using VMC Baseline and GFMC Evolution: Reference Inputs, Calibration Strategy and GFMC Stability

-The calibration of the Cornell-type potential is carried out using the spin-averaged experimental masses of the $B_c$ spectrum.
+The calibration of the Cornell-type potential is carried out using the representative literature values for the spin averaged tower of the $B_c$ spectrum.
 The analysis includes the ground state and a ladder of low-lying radial and orbital excitations, from the $1S$ ground state up to the first few excited $S$-, $P$-, and $D$-waves.
 At present, the $1S$ centroid is the only $B_c$ spin-averaged level regarded as a robust experimental input for calibration, and it therefore serves as the anchor for the Cornell parameters.
-For higher levels, no attempt is made to directly fit the sparse experimental information; instead, the predicted masses are compared with representative values collected from the literature~\cite{cdf1998observation,abazov2008measurement,lhcb2015measurement,aaij2018measurement,aaij2023study,allison2005mass,beringer2012review,patrignani2016review}.
+For higher levels, there is no attempt to directly fit the sparse experimental information.
+Instead, the predicted masses are compared with representative values collected from the literature~\cite{cdf1998observation,abazov2008measurement,lhcb2015measurement,aaij2018measurement,aaij2023study,allison2005mass,beringer2012review,patrignani2016review}.

 On the theory side the dynamics are described by the Cornell-type potential introduced in Eq.~\eqref{eq:veff}, with string tension $\sigma$, short distance Coulomb strength $\kappa$, and an additive constant $V_0$ that fixes the absolute energy origin.
 The heavy quark masses are fixed to $m_c = 1.2730\,GeV$ and $m_b = 4.183\,GeV$ \cite{ParticleDataGroup:2024cfk}.
 With these inputs held fixed, the calibration constrains only the pair $(\sigma,\kappa)$, while $V_0$ is determined by anchoring the $1S$ state as described below.
 This strategy mirrors many phenomenological studies of heavy quarkonia and $B_c$ mesons, in which potential parameters are tuned to reproduce selected reference levels~\cite{eichten1994mesons,godfrey1985mesons,ebert2003properties,godfrey2004spectroscopy,ebert2011spectroscopy,soni2018qq,devlani2014masses,monteiro2017cb,li2023higher,li2023spectroscopic}.